-The Company has an obligation to ensure that the information it disseminates to the market is true and not materially misleading, and criminal liability will arise where knowledge of the breach exists, including large fines of up to NZD \$500,000 for individuals such as directors, senior managers and employees who are involved and NZD \$2,500,000 for companies and/or up to 5 years' imprisonment.
+The Company has an obligation to ensure that the information it disseminates to the market is true and not materially misleading, and criminal liability will arise where knowledge of the breach exists, including large fines of up to NZD \$500,000 for individuals such as directors, senior managers and employees who are involved and/or up to 5 years' imprisonment, and fines of up to NZD \$2,500,000 in any other case.
 Civil liability may also arise.